k130-n005/PyBlend/README.md

 # PyBlend
-Adventure in programing, respository thatcontribute to the society by using an artificial in a visionary way.
+Learning journal for programing, respository using an artificial and 3 domensions